Skip to main content

 Who does CMMC apply to?

-Is CMMC required?
+Is Cybersecurity Maturity Model Certification (CMMC) required?
 It depends.

 CMMC is required for organizations within the Defense Industrial Base (DIB) that wish to bid on and participate in contracts with the U.S. Department of Defense (DoD).